What are critical metals? And which ones should savvy investors focus on? Our overview of the space answers those questions and more.

 It’s therefore crucial for those interested in critical metals to start by doing some research.
 For one thing, it’s important to be aware of what exactly critical metals are.
-Interestingly, finding a definition is easier said than done — while organizations like the European Commission have laid out which metals they deem critical, there is no definitive list.
+Interestingly, finding a definition is easier said than done — while organizations like the European Commission have laid out which metals and minerals they deem critical, there is no definitive list.

 That said, the general consensus is that critical metals are metals that have become essential to daily life, but are hard to obtain or are particularly vulnerable to supply disruptions.
 For example, critical metals can be difficult or expensive to extract; they can also be hard to substitute or may be found in only a small number of countries.
-Often they have high-tech applications or have strategic importance.
+Often, they have high-tech applications or strategic importance.

 Critical metals investing: Cobalt and graphite